SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

 toxic:
 - Multiple assertions that this is just a cash cow for Pfizer to get money from dying people, and anybody who disagrees is a stockholder.
-- Sly assertions that vaccines "just don't work", so somehow this won't either.
+- Sly assertions that vaccines "just don't work", so somehow this won't work either.
-- Even more blatant assertions that vaccines are somehow harmful, so they won't take a pill from the same company.
+- Even more blatant assertions that the Pfizer vaccine is somehow harmful, so one shouldn't take a pill from the same company.
 - Repeated, and I mean _repeated_, implications that somehow both paxlovid and molnupiravir are just ivermectin,
   [studiously rebunked despite repeated debunking](https://www.someweekendreading.blog/ivermectin-takedowns/#but-covid-19).
   These really seem to be fact-proof beliefs on the dimwitted right.
-- Utterly bogus assertions that it "isn't needed", and "COVID's over".
+- Utterly bogus assertions that a viral therapeutic "isn't needed", and "COVID's over".
 - A few _really_ weird off-topic religious assertions that aren't even _internally_ consistent.
 - Outlandish claims that side-effects are being hidden, similar to outlandish claims of hidden side-effects in vaccines.
-- Assertions that vacines cause Parkinson's-like body tremors.
+- Wild assertions that vacines cause Parkinson's-like body tremors, so maybe this medication will cause some horrible side-effect.

 &hellip;and so on, _ad nauseam._  Now you know why I refuse to touch Facebook or Twitter.

 <img src="{{ site.baseurl }}/images/2022-03-04-paxlovid-difficult-ap-1.jpg" width="400" height="172" alt="Murphy @ AP: Why making paxlovid takes a long time" title="Murphy @ AP: Why making paxlovid takes
 a long time" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <iframe width="400" height="224" src="https://www.youtube.com/embed/8GHvJPr-Tpg" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-Having re-learned that lesson, let's move on the the _actual_ journalism, curated by a science journalist showing signs of sanity.  <sup id="fn18a">[[18]](#fn18)</sup>
+Having re-learned that valuable lesson, let's move on the the _actual_ journalism, curated by a science journalist showing signs of sanity.  <sup id="fn18a">[[18]](#fn18)</sup>